Cowsay

 The first major version of cowsay had one cow and one message template: $foo is $verb $bar.
 Not very flexible, but people managed to do pretty interesting things with it.
 The second major version scrapped many of the limitations of the first, by allowing arbitrary messages, multiple cowfiles, and even support for cows talking in figlet.
 The third version was a rewrite of the second into Perl 5, whereupon the code got a lot smaller and more manageable. :-)

-As of 2016, Monroe was no longer interested in maintaining cowsay, and posted a final 3.04 version on GitHub to make it available to other developers.
+As of 2016, Monroe was no longer interested in maintaining cowsay, and published a final 3.04 version of the source on GitHub to make it available to other developers.
 Andrew Janke, a cowsay fan, forked the project to provide ongoing maintenance and hosting for cowsay, and as an exercise in FLOSS development processes.

 Requirements